andfwas/capstone-submission/README.md

 ## What problem does your project solve?

 My friend's app as mentioned above is functioning but needs a lot of work.
 There are still people who use it but over time it has become sort of buggy and there is also an issue with the paypal system.
+The site also relies heavily on flash making it not usable on many mobile devices and tablets.

 ## Who has this problem?
 The product owners, the original developer of the project, and a handful of music teachers and their students who still use the old app.